drivera123/LDRS500/unit-3-learning-activities.md

 3. Add to the ranked list of sentences a one or two paragraph summary of the chosen text.

-4. Add your post to the 'Learning Activities' and 'Unit 4' categories.
+4. Tag your post to the 'Unit 4 Learning Activities'  category.

 5. Read other's summaries on their blogs and post comments about at least two.